bailey8/Go-HTTP-Server/README.md

-# Statement of Purpose

-The server supports user authentication, web sockets, file uploads, DM's + notifications, and viewing all active users.
+# The app

-Web app also contains a two person shooting game with support for multiple CONCURRENT lobbies.
+This is a custom HTTP server with my own websocket implementation.
+Supports a multiplayer shooting game with CONCURRENT lobbies.
 The game itself is rudimentary; you click to shoot and depending on which player's health is depleted first loses.

+The server also supports user authentication, web sockets, file uploads, DM's + notifications, and viewing all active users.

 The sequence of events a user might undergo when using the web app is similar to the following:
 1. User A authenticates to login